eduardavalerio/Bioinformatics-OBITools/ngsfilter files/readme.md

 - Lib3 - Laje de Santos Marine State Park
 - Lib4 - Búzios Island

-In each Library (island) there were six sites (1-6), as shown in "pt(1-6)".

-The s/w represents the season in each samples were collected, summer and winter.

-The s/d represents the bathymetry in each sample was collected, surface or 10 meters depth.

 The OBITools pipeline accept the ngsfilte on a txt or tsv file.

 For more informations access [Ubuntu Manuals](https://manpages.ubuntu.com/manpages/focal/man1/ngsfilter.1.html).